subhoshrighosh/GitSeries_Batch1/mudit/guide.md

 *GitHub is a ```website or web service``` which allows people to perform social coding which has version control on them i.e. Git*

+* *It prevents you from messing up your own code.
+If you use github, you don’t have to worry too much about accidentally deleting important stuff or breaking your entire app because you accidentally deleted a semicolon.*

+* *It lets others watch what you are doing to your app.*

+* *You and your friends can work on the same app together, without stepping on each other’s toes.
+Otherwise if you both write code onto the same file, whoever saved first will lose everything they wrote because whoever saved last overwrites the file.
+This doesn’t happen if you use git.*

 ###### NOTE: One dont need to know about both, one can eaily be oriented on GIT or GITHUB,and also one can work using both GIT and GITHUB too.

 *Git has a work-flow, i.e. **```add-->commit-->push-->pull```***